BPS invariants from $p$-adic integrals: Introduction

+The original motivation for Theorem~\ref{mainthmintro} is a degree-independence result for Higgs bundles of rank coprime to the degree \cite[Theorem 7.15]{GWZ20}, which in turn is a special case of a conjecture by Mozgovoy-Schiffmann \cite{mozgovoy2014counting}\footnote{There is an alternative proof by Yu \cite{Yu18} and proofs of the complete conjecture by Mellit \cite{Me20} and Kinjo-Koseki \cite{KK21}.}.
+Thus not surprisingly, also the proof of Theorem~\ref{mainthmintro} relies on the same idea used in \cite{GWZ20,GWZ201}, which boils down to a Fubini argument along the Hilbert-Chow morphism $h_\chi$ and the fact that up to measure $0$, the fibers of $h_\chi$ over a non-archimedean local field are Picard-schemes of smooth curves.

-As a corollary we obtain from \cite{maulik2020cohomological} (combined with the results in \cite{yuan}) that after pushforward along $h_\chi$ the function $\pBPS_{\beta,\chi}$ agrees with the trace of Frobenius on the $\BPS$-sheaf for the case of del Pezzo surfaces.
-In particular, via the Weil's conjectures, Theorem~\ref{mainthmintro} proves the $\chi$-independence of the Betti numbers for $\M_{\beta,\chi}$ as long as $\chi$ and $\beta$ are coprime.
+As a corollary of Theorem~\ref{mainthmintro}, we obtain from \cite{maulik2020cohomological} (combined with the results in \cite{yuan}) that after pushforward along $h_\chi$, the function $\pBPS_{\beta,\chi}$ agrees with the trace of Frobenius on the $\BPS$-sheaf for the case of del Pezzo surfaces.
+The $\chi$-independence conjecture for $\BPS$-cohomology suggests, that this continues to hold in the K3 case.

+A more concrete application of Theorem~\ref{mainthmintro}, via the Weil conjectures, is the $\chi$-independence of the Betti numbers for $\M_{\beta,\chi}$ as long as $\chi$ and $\beta$ are coprime.
 For $\mathbb P^2$ this is also a consequence of a more general result of Bousseau \cite[Conjecture~0.4.2,Theorem~0.4.5]{bousseautak}.